Author guidelines

 - Websites: [5] Title of the website, URL in full (date accessed).

-Endnote reference formatting style could be downloaded from here.
+EndNote reference formatting style could be downloaded from here.
 Mendeley users could use this style for reference formatting.
-The references found on PubMed Database could be automatically formatted to ADMET and DMPK reference style using PMID2Cite, web-based generator.
+The references found on the PubMed Database could be automatically formatted to ADMET and DMPK reference style using PMID2Cite, a web-based generator.

 Statements and declarations

 The statements described below are mandatory.
-Submissions that do not include required statements will be returned as incomplete submission.
+Submissions that do not include the required statements will be returned as incomplete submissions.
 If the particular statements are not applicable to the study, just enter NA.

-- Acknowledgements: Acknowledge the support and help received from others which are not qualified as co-authors.
-Equipment usage, sample supply received from other party may also mention in this section.
+- Acknowledgements: Acknowledge the support and help received from others who are not qualified as co-authors.
+Equipment usage, sample supply received from another party, may also be mentioned in this section.
 Funding: Please describe any sources of funding that have supported the work.
 The statement should include details of any grants received (please give the name of the funding agency and grant number).

 - Conflicts of interest: Authors are required to disclose financial or non-financial interests that are directly or indirectly related to the work submitted for publication.